engenmt-pp/Alice/README.md

   "nonce": "2021-10-22T16:42:45ZeDCE7H9OEkGizRgxFa9Wj0mdwArOkP3PtZJWmgUTj8k"
 }
 ```
 Within the response dictionary is the `access_token` as well as the number of seconds for which the access token is valid in `expires_in`.
 In this case, the access token is valid for 32,103 more seconds.
-For simplicity, we'll just use the access token, and bundle this process into a function:
+For simplicity, we'll just use the access token, and bundle this process into a function.
+We'll set the default values of `client_id` and `secret` to be `PARTNER_CLIENT_ID` and `PARTNER_SECRET`, respectively.

 ```python
 def request_access_token(client_id, secret):